RhythmicExcellence/rhythmicexcellence.london/src/pages/home/homepage.md

 ---
 ![](/assets/re.png)

-## ***Rhythmic Excellence is back at the gym!
-Check out our [Timetable page](https://www.rhythmicexcellence.london/timetable) and social media pages or email us for updates, we still have some available spots, don't miss your chance to enroll!***
+## ***Rhythmic Excellence is ready for the new season!
+Check out our new [timetable page](https://www.rhythmicexcellence.london/timetable) and check your inbox, don't miss your chance to enroll with priority and discount!***

 ***We are currently [auditioning](https://www.instagram.com/p/COfA5AoBnEu/) level 4/5 gymnasts born in 2007, 2006, 2005 to enter our senior group, gymnasts born in 2010, 2009 and 2008 to enter our junior group and gymnasts born in 2011, 2012 and 2013 to enter our espoir group.***